OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ta/adx.md

 ---
 title: adx
-description: This page provides detailed instructions on using the ADX, a Welles Wilder style moving average of the Directional Movement Index.
+description: "This page provides detailed instructions on using the ADX, a Welles Wilder" style moving average of the Directional Movement Index.
 It includes usage examples and parameter specifications.
 keywords: